grennfp/GWAS_locus_browser/README.md

 * sidebar.R - code for the sidebar and header elements.
 Contains logic for the searchbar.
 * tutorial.R - code for the tutorial mode.
 * about.R - code for the about tab.
+* user_stats.R - code for the user stats tab.
 * [name]_section.R - code for a section in the browser.
 * appManifest.txt - list of files and folders that will be deployed to the server for the public version of the app
    * typically includes: all .R files, the www/ folder